Federal Motor Carrier Safety Administration (FMCSA)

 One-hour of training is required on the specific, contemporaneous physical, behavioral, and performance indicators of probable drug use.
 One-hour of training is also required on the specific, contemporaneous physical, behavioral, and performance indicators of probable alcohol use.

-Reportable employee drug and alcohol violations: No requirements to report violations to FMCSA.
+Reportable employee drug and alcohol violations: Learn about the FMCSA Clearinghouse to learn requirements to report violations to FMCSA.

 Other: Drivers are prohibited from using alcohol for eight hours following an accident (as described above) or until they have undergone a post-accident alcohol test, whichever occurs first.